swordapp/Simple-Sword-Server/README.md

 Introduction
 ------------

-The Simple Sword Server has to uses:
+The Simple Sword Server has 2 uses:

 1/ It is a server library for python servers to use to be SWORDv2 compatible 2/ It is a stand-alone server which provides a reference implementation of the SWORD 2.0 specification